-You’re getting into Season of the Worthy and Trials of Osiris and want to make your life easier?
+You’re getting into Season of the Arrivals and want to make your life easier?
 Have no fear as we prepared a crucible weapons list that will instantly help you kill more opponents, get better scores and better rewards, regardless of your class.
 We will constantly update the list according to the balancing changes that Bungie makes so that you are always in the known on the current META.

 Some of them will be exotics where only luck (and Xur) play a role, others can be gained through quests and we will, where applicable, let you know how to obtain them.
 The list consists of multiple weapon categories so you are sure to find something that will fit your playstyle.
 Be sure to also check out our comprehensive guide on how to quickly rank up your season pass and power level.

 Hand cannons are your heavy hitters and the most popular weapons in Destiny.
 They are best used if you are a good shot as they’ll deliver a ton of damage and have the potential to kill opponents in a shot or two.
 No best crucible weapons list is complete without a few of those.